Xi'an: Administrative divisions

-The sub-provincial city of Xi'an has direct jurisdiction over 11 districts and 2 counties:
+Xi'an has direct jurisdiction over 11 districts and 2 counties:

 Transportation

 Xi'an has many areas that are easily accessible on foot.
 In many commercial, residential, educational zones in the city, especially in the shopping and entertainment districts around the Bell Tower, underpasses and overpasses have been built for the safety and convenience of pedestrians.

-A bicycle-sharing network started operating in Xi'an from the year 2013 and today has 52,000 bikes, used by over 200,000 people per day.
-Taxi services are numerous, but many citizens of Xi'an still commute to work using the city's 270 official municipal bus routes serviced by a fleet of over 7,800 buses, with an average system-wide ridership of over 4 million people per day.
+A bicycle sharing network started operating in Xi'an from the year 2013 and today has 52,000 bikes, used by over 200,000 people per day.
+Taxi services are numerous, but many citizens of Xi'an still commute to work using the city's 270 official municipal bus routes.
+The routes are serviced by a fleet of over 7,800 buses, with an average system-wide ridership of over 4 million people per day.
 The bus network is complemented by a rapidly expanding subway system that carries over 1.5 million commuters per day.
 There are more than 2 million registered automobiles in Xi'an; the growing number of personal automobiles also means traffic jams are a common urban issue.

 Metro

 Line 2, running through the city from north (North Railway Station) to south (Weiqu Nan), was the first line opened to the public on September 16, 2011.
 Operations began on September 28, 2011.
 This line is 19.9 km long with 17 stations.
 Line 1 opened on September 15, 2013.
 As a west–east railway, its 19 stations connect Houweizhai and Fangzhicheng.
 Line 3 runs from northeast (Baoshuiqu) to southwest (Yuhuazhai) and opened on November 8, 2016.
 Line 4, which is basically parallel to Line 2 on its east except for the northern parts, runs from the North Square of the North Railway Station [Beikezhan (Beiguangchang)] to south (Hangtianxincheng) and was available publicly on December 26, 2018.
 Line 5 opened on December 28, 2020.
-This line is 41.6 kilometres long with 31 stations from Matengkong to Chuangxingang.
+This line is 41.6 kilometers long, with 31 stations from Matengkong to Chuangxingang.

+Line 16 opened on June 27, 2023, and is 15.03 kilometers long, and runs from Qinchuangyuanzhongxin to Shijingli with 9 stations.
+Four more lines are currently under construction, including an extension of Line 1.

 The subway system covers some of the most famous attractions, such as Banpo Museum (Banpo Station, Line 1), Bell and Drum Tower (Line 2), Fortifications of Xi'an (Line 2), the Giant Wild Goose Pagoda (Line 3 and Line 4), the Daminggong National Heritage Park (Line 4) and Shaanxi History Museum (Line 2, 3 and 4), etc.

 The first metro departure time for Line 1, 2, 3 and 4 is 6:00, the last metro departure time for Line 3 and 4 is 23:00, for Line 1 is 23:30, and for Line 2 is 23:50.

 On December 30, 2008, a fire accident occurred that was extinguished within an hour and all workers evacuated safely.
 Sixty-six hours later, on January 2, another fire occurred at another station on Line 2.